 Traps are Meant to be Inescapable

 We use the phrase trapped in my job because it feels like there is no way to escape it.
 The first thing we have to do is realize there is a way out.
-Let’s get a better view of the situation so that we can see that precious light that illuminates the way out.
+Let’s get a better view of the situation so that you can see that precious light that illuminates the way out.

 In fact, in my case, I figured out my job was better than I thought.
 I was simply being too negative.